10 Easy Essential Oil Perfume Blends Inspired by Famous Perfumes

 Inspired by Tom Ford Black Orchid, this blend is dark and sensual.
 Use 3 drops of Patchouli, 2 drops of Ylang Ylang, and 1 drop each of Black Pepper and Vanilla EO’s.

 Patchouli forms the earthy, mysterious base of this blend.
-Ylang-Ylang adds a rich floral note, whilst black pepper provides spicy warmth and vanilla contributes a touch of sweetness.
+Ylang-Ylang adds a rich floral note, whilst Black Pepper provides spicy warmth, and vanilla contributes a touch of sweetness.

 This blend is ideal for a sultry perfume oil or sensual massage oil.